samuelgozlan/amplitude-dev-center/docs/data/destinations/azure-blob-storage.md

 `187520_2020-01-25_17#1.json.gz`

-Here is the exported data JSON object schema:
+The exported data JSON object schema is:

 ```json
 {